Robyn011/HTML_CSS/README.md

 ### Debugging CSS with Borders and Background Colors

 The distinction between block and inline elements is important.
-Block elements, taje up the full wiwdth of their container "in this case, the body"
+Block elements, take up the full width of their container "in this case, the body"

 Inline Elements, like the links, are only as wide as their content.